 We drove in from Santa Fe, NM, a drive time of 4 1/2 hours to the park entrance.
 Coming from Santa Fe, there were no stops of any size for the last hour before the park entrance, so plan your meals accordingly.
 There is only one park entrance, located ten miles from Cortez, CO.

 The nearest airport is Durango, CO, although you may find cheaper flights into Santa Fe, NM, or Albuquerque, NM.
-You will need a car to explore the park.
+You will need a car to explore the park, so plan to rent a car from the airport

-How Much Do I Need to Plan Ahead?
+How Much Do I Need to Plan Ahead for Mesa Verde?

 We advise booking a room at the Far View Lodge in advance.
 It is the only lodge in the park and can book up a year in advance, so the sooner you can reserve rooms in these parks, the better.
 If you would like to have dinner in the dining room in the lodge, you should make reservations ahead of time as well.